rzlkrnwn30/eDotAutomation/README.md

-# Edot.id Automation Testing with Katalon
+# eDot Automation Testing with Katalon

 This repository contains automation test scripts for the edot.id website, utilizing Katalon Studio.
 The test cases cover essential functionalities to ensure a smooth user experience on the site.